wp-plugins/gotmls/readme.txt

 * Automatic removal of "Known Threats".
 * Download definitions of new threat as they are discovered.
 * Automatically upgrade vulnerable versions of timthumb to patch security holes.
-* Customize your scan setting.
+* Customize your Scan Setting.
-* Run a Quick Scan from the menu or run a Complete Scan from the Settings Page.
+* Run a Quick Scan from the menu or a Complete Scan from the Settings Page.

-Updated Oct-6th
+Updated Oct-16th

 Register this plugin at [GOTMLS.NET](http://gotmls.net/) and get access to new definitions of "Known Threats" and added features like Automatic Removal, plus patches for specific security vulnerabilities like old versions of timthumb.
 Updated definition files can be downloaded automatically within the admin once your Key is registered.
 Otherwise, this plugin just scans for "Potential Threats" and leaves it up to you to identify and remove the malicious ones.